maxx1128/Webdev-Study-Notes/winFriendsInfluencePeople/handlingPeople.md

 Remember the difference between flattery and appreciation - flattery is insincere and deceitful, from the teeth and not the heart.
 Appreciation is honest, sincere, and based on actual feelings.
 Flattery is telling others precisely what they already think of themselves.
 Appreciation comes from thinking of someone's genuine good points we enjoy and sharing it with them.

 Leave along trails of gratitude when around new people.
-Remember every person you meet is superior in one way, and appreciate this while learning from them.
+Remember every person you meet is superior in at least one way, and appreciate what they are while learning from them.

 ## Arouse an Eager Want in Others